jsanson1747/Low-Level-Project/README.md

 **NOTE:** It needs to be run on localhost in order for WebGL to run.

 ## What I learned
 While I followed the tutorial for the bulk of this implementation, I feel like I now have a better grasp about how WebGL uses the graphics card to render detailed 3D objects.
 I tried to keep copy and pasting to a minimum so I would get more from writing the code line by line.
-However, I did compy and past some of it to speed up the process.
-I feel like I was able to demonstrate my understanding by adding to the functionality of the tutorial and doing so helped me understand some of the inner working of WebGL better.
+However, I did copy and paste some of it to speed up the process.
+I feel like I was able to demonstrate my understanding by adding to the functionality of the tutorial and doing so helped me better understand some of the inner workings of WebGL.

 ## Images
 Here are some screenshots from the live demo: